 One way or another, it's unsatisfactory that nearly 40 years on we still don't know the answer.
 There was nothing wrong with the original experiment, as there was no way that any of the researchers at the time could know about the confusing chemistry of the Martian soil.

-What we need to do now, my own personal opinion, is to send the Labelled Release experiment back to Mars.
+What we need to do now, my own personal opinion, is to send the Labeled Release experiment back to Mars.
 Try to duplicate the original conditions and see if we can get the circadian rhythm.
 Then do a similar experiment with controlled conditions, with completely steady temperature - or can try light or temperature fluctuations out of phase with the Mars surface - and see what happens to the circadian rhythm.

 We can also test for chirality, see if the L or R amino acids are used preferentially.
 We could find out which amino acids the Martian active ingredient depends on first (by some binary search procedure feeding it with various subsets of the complete collection of amino acids, would narrow down quickly) - and then once we've done that, try feeding it only L or only R versions of one or more of those amino acids and see what happens.

-As they intended with Viking, we should have a whole suit of instruments, to complement the labelled release.
+As they intended with Viking, we should have a whole suit of instruments, to complement the labeled release.
 With modern instruments, we could detect tiny traces of organics easily.
 For instance, the Astrobionibbler is able to detect a single amino acid molecule in a gram of sand.

 HAVE WE CONTAMINATED MARS ALREADY